 A rat-tail comb will help you shape the hair into an S-shape.
 Moving in layers, curl small sections of hair around your fingers by placing one finger at the end of the groove to help keep the hair in place while styling.
 Pin the curls up to let them dry.
 You can apply a gel, foam, or hairspray to help the curls stay put.

 Step 4: Setting Stage

 After styling and applying the gel, the setting stage is the last crucial step.
 Air drying is the recommended method for this style, and styling strips and a silk scarf can keep curls safe during air drying.

 You can also set the curls more quickly by using a hair dryer.
 Be sure to wrap the hair in styling strips before using a hairdryer.

 Once dry, unpin the curls and comb through to loosen with your fingers to adjust to your liking.

 Beautiful Long Finger Wave Hairstyles for Women

-Because creating finger wave hairstyles are a time-consuming process, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
-If you want to try creating finger waves at home then you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!
+Because creating finger wave hairstyles is time-consuming, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
+If you want to try creating finger waves at home, you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!